novalagung/muslimboard/WEBSTORE.md

 5. Storage

-    The storage is used to cache several data such as todo list, prayer times, and coordinates.
+    The storage is used to cache several data such as todo list, prayer times, coordinates, and uploaded background images.

 6. Active Tab